Exploring the World of Pink Weed & How to Grow It

 Three times Cannabis Cup winner, this hybrid cultivar is an all-around exceptional tropical sensation.
 Sweet Tooth Autoflower is a mixing bowl of landrace strains.
 As a result, the strain boasts an abundance of positive attributes, including a hard-hitting cerebral high.

 Although it’s a cultivar suited for novice growers, you’ll need some skill in controlling your parameters to draw out the pink.
 Once the color change begins to happen, you’ll be taken back by vibrant, almost neon leaves.

 Born of legendary heritage, the pink strain showcases an abundance of mind and body effects similar to most high THC hybrids.
-It’s beloved among cannabis connoisseurs for its sweet yet dank diesel aroma and taste.
+Candy Glue Feminized is beloved among cannabis connoisseurs for its sweet yet dank diesel aroma and taste.

 If you want to keep your grow room full of this strain under wraps, you must set up carbon filters and an efficient ventilation system.
-Left unchecked, Candy Glue‘s heavy scent will penetrate every nook and cranny.
+Left unchecked, its heavy scent will penetrate every nook and cranny.

 Taste the rainbow